stevenlriv/homebase-platform/README.md

          6) Pay rent + deposit
          7) Move in details
          8) Move in

+      ==> SETP BY STEP OF RENTING AN APARTMENT
+         1) They'll search for a house or are referred by a lister
+         2) They schedule a self-guided tour and for this, we will ask, name, phone, email, Government Id and a password
+         3) They'll get notified of the upcoming tour (2 hours before and 30 min before)
+         4) They do the tour
+         5) 15 minutes after their tour is expired they get a message asking them if they are ready to rent
+         6) They click on the rent link
+         7) We perform a background check and credit check on them, if successful they'll add their credit card and sign the lease
+         8) The landlord will get notified to approve the lease (only if they have manual approval) if they have lease approval manual and will have from 2-6 hours to approve it, if not is approved immediately
+         9) The tenant will get a message that their lease started and they can start moving in

     CRON FILE
         - Set it to run every Sunday